gianluparri03/cucinassistant/docs/docker.md

   database:
 ```

-3. Run `docker compose up` (with an optional `-d` to hide the output) and you're
+3. Run `docker compose up` (with an optional `-d` to hide the output).

-done!
+4. **Only the first time**, if you're upgrading from the previous version, run
+`docker exec -it cucinassistant-app-1 ca_migrate` to fix the database schema,
+and then `docker restart cucinassistant-app-1`.

-4. It may happen that you need to tell something to your users.
+5. It may happen that you need to tell something to your users.
 To do that, you
 can simply execute `docker exec -it cucinassistant-app-1 ca_broadcast`.
 This
 will run a wizard that will ask you for the email subject and body, and then
 (after a confirm) send it to everyone.